-The path to redemption begins with the Passover.
+The path to the redemption of Messiah’s bride begins with the Passover.
 That was the starting point of the Israelites being brought out of Egypt (the world), and eventually receiving the physical covenant at Mt.
 Sinai.
 They were prepared to receive that covenant by the sacrifice of the lamb, whose blood was placed upon their houses, and that is shown by the brazen altar in the tabernacle’s Outer Courtyard.

 They then went through the Red Sea, which represents the invitation for spiritual cleansing that comes by the Holy Spirit, and is shown by the laver in the Outer Courtyard.